vitelabs/vite-wiki/docs/technology/Vite-As-Ar.md

 Here are some concepts I would like to introduce first:

-  1.Transactions on Vite are classified into request transactions and response transactions.
+  1. Transactions on Vite are classified into request transactions and response transactions.
 Either sending a transfer or calling a contract will create two separate transactions on the blockchain.
 When the request transaction is complete, it will return immediately without waiting for the completion of the response transaction.

-  2.GAS is charged on Ethereum as transaction fees.
+  2. GAS is charged on Ethereum as transaction fees.
 The EVM will calculate the consumption of GAS and deduct it in the execution of the transaction.
 Unlike Ethereum, Vite does not charge GAS but replaces it with a different resource called Quota.
 Because a transaction on Vite is split into a request transaction and a response transaction, the request transaction does not know the quota that will be consumed by the response, quota will be calculated and consumed separately in the request transaction and response transaction.

 In the Vite virtual machine, the execution of the request transaction and the response transaction are separated.
 A request transaction is usually a message sent by the user, in the form of either transfer or contract call.
 As in the example, the vote message sent by the user to VoteContract is a request transaction.
 There is also a passive way to initiate request transactions, which will be introduced later.